joxoleon/kh-content/Content/Input/iOS/Lessons/concurrency_in_swiftui.md

         "id": "concurrency_in_swiftui_q1",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What does the async/await pattern in Swift accomplish?", "answers": [
+        "question": "What does the async/await pattern help with in SwiftUI?", "answers": [
-            "It blocks the main thread during execution", "It makes asynchronous code easier to read and write", "It is used only for synchronous tasks", "It does not allow error handling"
+            "It allows for synchronous UI updates.",
+            "It simplifies the management of asynchronous tasks.", "It prevents data from being loaded.",
+            "It only works with SwiftUI views."
         ],
         "correctAnswerIndex": 1,
-        "explanation": "The async/await pattern in Swift allows developers to write asynchronous code in a way that resembles synchronous code, improving readability and maintainability."
+        "explanation": "The async/await pattern simplifies the management of asynchronous tasks by allowing developers to write asynchronous code that resembles synchronous code, improving readability and maintainability."
     },
     {
         "id": "concurrency_in_swiftui_q2",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which property wrapper is used to manage state in a SwiftUI view?", "answers": [
+        "question": "Which property wrapper should you use to manage state in a view model?", "answers": [
             "@State",
-            "@Binding",
-            "@Published",
-            "@EnvironmentObject"
+            "@StateObject",
+            "@ObservedObject",
+            "@Published"
         ],
-        "correctAnswerIndex": 0,
+        "correctAnswerIndex": 1,
-        "explanation": "@State is a property wrapper that allows you to manage local state in a SwiftUI view."
+        "explanation": "Use the @StateObject property wrapper to manage state in a view model, which allows you to create a reference type that SwiftUI can track."
     },
     {
         "id": "concurrency_in_swiftui_q3",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "How do you ensure UI updates are performed on the main thread?", "answers": [
-            "By using DispatchQueue.global()",
-            "By using DispatchQueue.main.async",
-            "By using Task.init()",
-            "By using @MainActor"
+        "question": "What is a common use case for concurrency in SwiftUI?", "answers": [
+            "Performing UI updates synchronously.",
+            "Fetching data from a network.",
+            "Storing data on disk.",
+            "Creating static UI components."
         ],
         "correctAnswerIndex": 1,
-        "explanation": "UI updates must be dispatched on the main thread to ensure a smooth user experience.
-DispatchQueue.main.async is used for this purpose."
+        "explanation": "Fetching data from a network is a common use case for concurrency in SwiftUI, as it allows the app to remain responsive while waiting for data."
     },
     {
         "id": "concurrency_in_swiftui_q4",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is the purpose of the @Published property wrapper?", "answers": [
+        "question": "What should you do to keep the UI responsive during data loading?", "answers": [
-            "To declare a variable as a constant",
-            "To notify views about data changes",
-            "To block the main thread",
-            "To create a background task"
+            "Perform data loading on the main thread.", "Use async/await to load data in the background.", "Block the main thread until data is loaded.", "Avoid using UI components while loading data."
         ],
         "correctAnswerIndex": 1,
-        "explanation": "@Published is used in an ObservableObject to notify views of changes to data, allowing the UI to update automatically."
+        "explanation": "Using async/await to load data in the background ensures that the main thread remains free to handle UI updates, keeping the app responsive."
     },
     {
         "id": "concurrency_in_swiftui_q5",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which method is used to create a new Task in Swift?", "answers": [
+        "question": "What is a potential downside of using concurrency in SwiftUI?", "answers": [
-            "Task.init()",
-            "Task.create()",
-            "Task.start()",
-            "Task.run()"
+            "It simplifies error handling.",
+            "It can introduce new types of errors.", "It makes code easier to read.",
+            "It reduces app performance."
         ],
-        "correctAnswerIndex": 0,
+        "correctAnswerIndex": 1,
-        "explanation": "In Swift, you create a new Task using Task.init() to perform asynchronous operations."
+        "explanation": "While concurrency improves user experience, it can also introduce new types of errors related to asynchronous operations that need to be handled appropriately."
     }
 ]
 {| endquestions |}